ircam-ismm/sync/README.md

 # sync

 This module synchronizes the server and clients clocks.
 On the client side, `SyncClient` uses the `audioContext` clock.
 On the server side, `SyncServer` uses the `process.hrtime()` clock.
-All times are in seconds (method arguments and returned values).
+All times are in seconds (method arguments and returned values). **All time calculations and exchanges should be expressed in the server clock time.** The client clock time should be used only at the very end on the client, with the `audioContext`.

 ## Usage